oqc/qdf/qmf.md

 One of `"original"`, `"translation"`, `"transliteration"`, `"commentary"` or `"paragraphing"`.

 #### identifier

-Here the ISBN can be supplied as a URN, for example "URN:ISBN:90-73355-08-7", an identifier may also be made up as long as it is unique.
+Here the ISBN can be supplied as a URN, for example `"urn:isbn:9073355087"`.

+An identifier may also be made up as long as it is unique.

 #### language

-Contains the "language identification tag" of the text.
+Contains the text's "language identification tag" as specified in [BCP74/RFC5646](http://tools.ietf.org/html/rfc5646).

 #### rights